JacquesCarette/Drasil/code/stable/projectile/projectile_s_l_nol_u_u_v_f/src/swift/README.md

 # Projectile
-> The program documented here is called Projectile.

 > Authors:  Samuel J. Crawford, Brooks MacLachlan, W. Spencer Smith

-> Purpose: Given the initial velocity vector of the projectile, Projectile will Determine if the projectile hits the target.
+> Purpose: Given the initial velocity vector of the projectile, Projectile will determine if the projectile hits the target.

 > Motivation: Projectile motion is a common problem in physics.